crdsrm/s15_Chinni_data_lecture_notes/README.md

 Distributed control systems which will help others also to edit and maintain the version control.

 Markup language: This is like the normal HTML Markup languge it uses plain text to create rich test.(bullets, tables etc).
+* GitHub Lable Markdown
 * standard Markdown
    * Plain text formatting , creating tables, formatting, Images can also be added, There are list (ordered and unordered), create links, block of codes.
    * Creating headers: There are different types of headers, these can be created by using hash pounds before heading.